Luther Burbank Docks and Adjacent Waterfront Renovation and Upgrade

 • Renovate the restrooms and concession stand for boating programs

-• Construct a deck and railing on top of the restroom annex to provide space for classes and passive enjoyment of the lake setting
+• Construct a deck and railing on top of the restroom annex to provide space for viewing and passive enjoyment of the lake setting

 • Improve drainage across the site while minimizing impacts to the nearshore lake environment